Add Custom Attributes

-Create Custom Attributes to contain additional information that pertains to locations, lead forms, or events.
+Create Custom Attributes to contain additional information that pertains to locations, lead forms, categories, or events.

 For store locators, Bullseye's standard web interfaces allow companies to display custom attributes on a detail/landing page.
-You may also create a custom store locator interface using our API and use attributes to return data that is not covered in our standard fields.
+Keep in mind that custom attributes for Categories only work with custom interfaces, not with our standard interface.

 Other companies who use our Lead Manager may want to use custom attributes to create additional fields to capture lead information that is not included in our standard fields when they build a lead form.

 If you are displaying location events in your search, you may also want to include additional information that is not available in the standard fields we provide.